Peppygal/Palmoria_HR_Analysis_Capstone_Project/README.md

 #### Overall, the findings underscore the need for Palmoria Group to restructure its HR strategy, with a focus on gender equity, fair pay practices, and inclusive                performance management.
 By implementing the recommendations derived from this analysis—such as targeted hiring, equitable salary reviews, and unbiased performance           evaluations—the company can begin to rebuild trust, foster a more inclusive culture, and position itself for sustainable growth both locally and globally.
 ---

+### Files in this Repository
+PalmoriaDashboard.pbix — Overview of the entire Power BI dashboard file visuals.png — Screenshot preview of the dashboard README.md — Project documentation (this file)

+---

+**Project by**
+Nwaebichi Perpetual
+Data Analyst | Power BI Developer